openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 any overridden interface method is specified in :ref:`Requirements in Overriding and Hiding`.

 A compile-time error occurs if a default method is override-equivalent to a non-*private* method of the class *Object*.
-Any class implementing the interface must inherit its own implementation of the method.
+Any class that implements the interface must inherit the method's own implementation.

 .. index::
    overriding